Question: Are business promotion expenses a legitimate business tax deduction under the Income Tax Act in Canada?

 Deducting Expenses at the Golf Course

 In season, many businesses discuss deals with customers over a round of golf.
 Unfortunately the Canada Revenue Agency (CRA) is very strict about not allowing the deduction of expenses incurred for the use of a golf course - golf is considered to be pleasure rather than legitimate business entertainment.
 This means that golf membership charges or green fees cannot be deducted at all.
-The only available deduction is for food and beverages consumed at a golf facility, in which case the 50% rule applies.
+The only available deduction is for food and beverages consumed at a golf facility if there is a legitimate business meeting involved, in which case the 50% rule applies.
+Any meals taken after a golf game at the club house are not deductible (Rita Tully CGA).

 (For more on entertainment expenses as business tax deductions, see The Rules for Meals and Entertainment Expenses on Canada Income Tax.)